This was written by AI

 2. ComfyUI: A node-based workflow interface

-I had tried ComfyUI before, but it "didn't work well" - it could deploy, but couldn't receive prompts from Open WebUI due to complex workflow node mapping requirements.
-So let's try AUTOMATIC1111.
+I had tried ComfyUI before – it could deploy but couldn't receive prompts from Open WebUI due to complex workflow node mapping requirements.
+So I tried AUTOMATIC1111.

-I found universonic/stable-diffusion-webui:rocm - perfect!
-A pre-built image specifically for AMD GPUs.
+I found universonic/stable-diffusion-webui:rocm – a pre-built image specifically for AMD GPUs.
+Downloaded some models first:

 1mkdir -p sd-models